 This is the perfect read for your inner weirdo.
 Mia Mercado’s refreshing and relatable brand of humor takes on the everyday foibles of being human and recasts them as harrowing and hilarious.
-Her intelligence and wit entwines with insights on race, gender, and identity through honest observations about the norms and weirdnesses of our modern world—and what is that even about?
-You need to read these 16 books to call yourself a book lover.
+Her intelligence and wit entwines with insights on race, gender, and identity through honest observations about the norms and weirdnesses of our modern world.

 Build Your Own Christmas Movie Romance

 Fans of Choose Your Own Adventure books already know the pleasures and anxieties of deciding what to do.
 That’s even harder during the holidays when a muscular hunk is involved.
 Indulge the hilarity of Christmas and bask in the conventions of rom-coms and Yuletide love.
 This interactive comic book is frisky fun at any time of the year.
 Here are some of the best Hallmark Christmas movies.